Chancroid also known as soft chancre is a bacterial disease caused by bacteria called Haemophilus ducreyi that is spread only through sexual contact.

 STD Treatment in Mumbai

-The infection is treated with antibiotics by taking a STD Treatment in Mumbai.
+The infection is treated with antibiotics by taking a STD Treatment in Mumbai from best sex doctor in India.
 Large lymph node swellings need to be drained, either with a needle or local surgery.

 Chancroids in persons with HIV may take much longer to heal.